baesunny/baesunny/README.md

 👋🏻 Hello, I'm SeongYoon Bae!

-🏫 I graduated from Daejeon Foreign Language High School in a Japanese major, and am currently in the AI BigData & Management Department at Kookmin University.
+🎓 I graduated from Daejeon Foreign Language High School in a Japanese major.

+🏫 I'm in the AI BigData & Management Department at Kookmin University, and interested in Computer Vision and Recommendataion System.

-💻 I am dreaming of becoming a Management Consultant with data analysis skills and interested in Computer Vision and Recommendation System.
+💻 I wanna be a Management Consultant with data analysis skills in the future.

-💬 I'm trying to become a better person every day.
+💬 Hoping to be a better person tomorrow,

 💜 Welcome to my GitHub!